sestaton/archive2itunes/README.md

     --------------------------------------------------------
     =====> Complete.
 Now, fire up iTunes and enjoy!

+This is free software that makes use of freely available archived concerts from the Internet Archive.
 Please consider [donating](https://archive.org/donate/) to support the maintenance of archive.org, and most importantly, support the bands!

 **INSTALLATION**